mikaelpatel/Cosa/README.md

 Arduino and Cosa functions together, though in some cases the Cosa objects may become inconsistent.

-To improve debugging and testing there is trace/syslog support and an IOStream class with both output to serial communication (UART) but also small TFT display (such as the SR7735R).
-A IOSTream/Canvas class supports basic drawing and scripting of drawing operations to reduce program memory footprint.
+To improve debugging and testing there is trace/syslog style support.
+The IOStream class allows output to both serial communication (UART) and small TFT displays (such as the SR7735R).
+The drawing Canvas class supports basic drawing operation and scripting to reduce program memory footprint.
+The Canvas class also supports drawing of icons and multiple fonts.

 The goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.